00015775/CorrNet/macOS_en.md

 Function:

--**macOS automatically walks GPU(MPS)**
+- **macOS automatically walks GPU(MPS)**
--Linux automatically walks CUDA.
+- Linux automatically walks CUDA.
--automatic CPU degradation without GPU
+- automatic CPU degradation without GPU

 No need for users to manually change the code.
 This is your special adaptation for macOS, which is very critical.